Friday, November 3, 2017

 “They don’t have family.”
 He quietly said.

-He sponsors a Three Kings Day event held annually at his restaurant.
-January 6th is a very important date for Catholics in Mexico, celebrating when the three wise men purportedly arrived in Bethlehem with gifts for baby Jesus.
+He sponsors the Three Kings Day event held annually at his restaurant.
+January 6th is an important date for Catholics in Mexico, celebrating when the three wise men purportedly arrived in Bethlehem with gifts for baby Jesus.

 It’s the day when children hope to receive gifts from the three kings, instead of on December 25th from Santa Claus.